 A square-shaped arrangement creates a true frame from your vows, and works well at the end of a long aisle, like this chuppah from a couple’s celebration at the opulent Flagler Museum in Palm Beach.

 Make the most of your wedding venue’s existing details by placing a wedding arch in the midst of them, whether it's a gorgeous facade, stately architecture, or, in the case of this couple’s Tuscan celebration, ancient statues in the garden.

 We’ve already mentioned that asymmetrical arches can add a striking visual detail to your ceremony, and another way to achieve the look is by adding blooms to just part of your arrangement.
 For their wedding in Aspen, Colorado, this couple used copper-colored blooms on just one side of their arch, keeping the other pure green.

 Utilize Unexpected Materials

-A square or triangular-shaped ceremony marker feels decidedly modern, as do untraditional botanicals like feather-like pampas grass and king protea.
-For their elopement in Italy, this couple’s arch also featured eucalyptus and, for a Boho touch, they opted for an aisle of Persian rugs in different shapes and colors.
+A circular ceremony marker feels decidedly modern, as do untraditional botanicals like feather-like pampas grass and tropical greenery.
+For their Tulum wedding, this couple’s arch also featured an aisle of bright Persian rugs for a bohemian touch.